IChowdhury01/MATCH/README.md

 **Logging in** From the homepage select `Log in`.
 Enter out the username and password and hit `Log in`.
 Note that registering an ccount will automatically log you in.

-**Viewing your freind list** After logging in you'll see you list of freinds.
+**Viewing your friend list** After logging in you'll see you list of freinds.
 (Unless you don't have any 😢.)

-**Viewing a freind's profile** Clicking on a name in your list of freinds will show you their profile.
+**Viewing a friend's profile** Clicking on a name in your list of freinds will show you their profile.

 **Viewing your own profile** Clicking on `View profile` in the top left corner will show you your own profile.